 Another problem is the response to the pandemic in Islamic boarding schools is quite diverse.
-This is because the religious paradigms of Islamic boarding schools are also diverse. some are conservative and some are nonconservative/progressive (Sarnoto & Hayatina, 2021).
+This is because the religious paradigms of Islamic boarding schools also conservative and are diverse. some are some are conservative/progressive (Sarnoto & Hayatina, 2021).
 Conservative-based Islamic boarding schools are more reserved and tend to fight the existence of COVID-19 by not fully following the health protocols recommended by the government.
 While others, who are more progressive, prefer to be open to all policies taken by the government as an effort to prevent and overcome COVID-19.
 Although the responses of Islamic boarding schools to COVID-19 tend to vary, in general, Islamic boarding schools are responsive and willing to accept the application of social-physical distancing and issuing religious fatwas containing theological explanations about the necessity to follow health protocols.
-They also provide 1766 procedures for carrying out religious rituals in emergencies during the pandemic (Hannan et al., 2020).
+They also provide procedures for carrying out religious rituals in emergencies during the pandemic (Hannan et al., 2020).